khulnasoft/integrations-core/ibm_was/README.md

 From the Websphere Administration Console, you can find this setting in `Application servers > <YOUR_APP_SERVER> > Performance Monitoring Infrastructure (PMI)`.

 Once you've made this change, click "Apply" to save the configuration and restart your application server.
-Additional JDBC, JVM, and servlet metrics should appear in Datadog shortly after this change.
+Additional JDBC, JVM, and servlet metrics should appear in Khulnasoft shortly after this change.

 ### Configuration